WLAN-Pi/wlanpi-profiler/README.md

 # profiler2

-profiler2 is a Wi-Fi client capability analyzer for the WLAN Pi platform.
+profiler2 is a Wi-Fi client capability analyzer built for the [WLAN Pi](https://github.com/WLAN-Pi/) platform.

 it does two primary things:

 - create a "fake" Access Point broadcasting a network name (SSID: default is `WLAN Pi`)
 - analyzes association requests from Wi-Fi clients that attempt association to the fake AP

-when the client attempts to connect, it will send an association frame which is used to analyze the client's 802.11 capabilities.
+when the client attempts to connect, it will send an association frame. profiler automates the analysis and reporting of the client's 802.11 capabilities.

 ## why is this useful?